andyli/blog/content/posts/2015/2015-08-01_typescript-vs-haxe.md

 trace(a); // error: Unknown identifier : a
 ```

 Generally, block scope is a better choice for a block-structured language.
-In fact, the creator of the JavaScript, [Brendan Eich](https://en.wikipedia.org/wiki/Brendan_Eich), admitted that the design decision was made [due to a lack of time](https://twitter.com/brendaneich/status/349768501583548416).
+In fact, the creator of JavaScript, [Brendan Eich](https://en.wikipedia.org/wiki/Brendan_Eich), admitted that the design decision was made [due to a lack of time](https://twitter.com/brendaneich/status/349768501583548416).

 <span class="center">
 ![Implement block scope?
 Aint nobody got time for that!](this>files/2015/js-block-scope-meme.jpg)